Zal-atan/atlas-machine_learning/math/linear_algebra/README.md

 <br>

 # Tasks
-### There are 15 taks in this project with 3 Bonus Tasks
+### There are 15 tasks in this project with 3 Bonus Tasks

 ## Task 0
 * Complete the following source code (found below):